Kalatz/exercise_recognition/README.md

-# exercise_recognition
+# Exercise Recognition
-This is based on a Kaggle dataset Physical Exercise Recognition Dataset.
-The scope of the code is finding the best machine learning algorithm for this particular dataset
+## Training set
+The training set can be found on this repository as a train.csv file.
+More information is available on Kaggle Physical Exercise Recognition Dataset thought it may be slightly altered (URL: https://www.kaggle.com/datasets/muhannadtuameh/exercise-recognition)